-- A jittered and microstepped sequence of exposures of a standard star region.

-- Library mean dark frame for the given exposure and integration time.

-- Library mean flat field frame for the given passband

-- Library confidence map for the given passband
+- A jittered and/or microstepped sequence of exposures of a target region. - Library mean dark frame for the given exposure and integration time. - Library mean flat field frame for the given passband - Library confidence map for the given passband or a library bad pixel mask

-- Library fringe frame
+Library fringe frame

-- Linearity channel table

-- Crosstalk matrix

-- Persistence mask

-- Astrometric standard data

-- Photometric standard data